1 - Tell us how your project(s) were started.

 of right now, creation is the most important thing to me.

-4 - Who is your favorite
+4 - Who is your

-author, and why?
+favorite author, and why?

 William S Burroughs.
-He

-his own creations.
+even his own creations.
 He'd take work he'd spent forever on and cut it to pieces

 to re combine it and see where it takes him.
 This devotion and ruthlessness